Skip to contents

 plot(difference)

-We see that variables have inconsistences in where they will change, and to what extent they will change.
+We see that variables exhibit inconsistencies in where they change and to what extent.
 This mismatch of conditions will almost certainly lead to novel climate conditions - unique combinations not yet known to this species.
-This will be handled using MESS surfaces and a second stage clustering approach in the function.
+This will be handled using MESS surfaces and a second-stage clustering approach in the function.

 Analytical workstream

-The workflow for predictive provenance builds upon the EnvironmentalBasedSample workflow, relying on many of the same internal helpers, and user facing functions.
-Note that when using elasticSDM we need to specify the flag pcnm = FALSE to bypass fitting a model with PCNM surfaces - their is no analog for these under future scenarios so they must be dropped.
+The workflow for predictive provenance builds upon the EnvironmentalBasedSample workflow, relying on many of the same internal helpers and user-facing functions.
+Note that when using elasticSDM, we need to specify pcnm = FALSE to bypass fitting a model with PCNM surfaces; there is no analogue for these in future scenarios, so they must be dropped.

 Fit SDM and rescale raster surfaces